mcummings128/gh-actions-outputs-experiments-1/README.md

 # Outputs: Summary

 In Github Actions, outputs are used to pass small pieces of data from one job/workflow step to another (not necessarily the same workflow).
-It's important to note that outputs are strings
+It's important to note that outputs are strings.
+They're usually one line, but can be multi-lined on occasion.

+TODO CONTENT, EXAMPLES OF OUTPUTS

 # Setting an output